Boston Jewish Film Unveils Lineup for 2018 FESTIVAL

-If you have additional questions or are interested in volunteering, please contact us at info [at] bjff.org and provide a brief resume, areas of interest, and availability.
+If you have additional questions or are interested in volunteering, please contact us at info [at] bostonjfilm.org and provide a brief resume, areas of interest, and availability.

-Since 1988, the Boston Jewish Film Festival has presented the best contemporary independent films from around the world.
+Since 1988, Boston Jewish Film has presented the best contemporary independent films from around the world.

-Each November, over 10,000 people attend our 12-day Festival, where 50 films from around the world entertain filmgoers at cinemas across Greater Boston.
+Each November, over 10,000 people attend our 12-day Boston Jewish Film Festival, where 50 films from around the world entertain filmgoers at cinemas across Greater Boston.
 Visiting filmmakers, musicians, comedians, and local experts create a unique opportunity for intellectual discussion and live entertainment.

 The Festival receives extensive coverage both online and in print in the Boston Globe, Boston Herald, The Forward, Where Magazine: Boston, The Improper Bostonian, JewishBoston.com, and on radio and television.

 According to our annual survey, 86% of our film attendees visit our website (www.bostonjfilm.org) to view the film schedule, purchase tickets, and check Festival news.
 Our site gets over 20,000 visitors during the peak months of October and November.